 Access by I.T.
 Staff on Behalf of the University

-Before logging onto a user’s account or accessing files, reasonable efforts will be made to notify the user, except when such prior notice would violate legal requirements or directives or jeopardize an internal investigation.
-In those instances, before a user’s account and/or files are examined, the Vice President of Information Technology, after consultation with University Counsel, must have concluded that there is a legal obligation or other sufficient cause to examine the information without prior notice to or permission of the user.
+Before logging onto a user’s account or accessing files, software, or other contents, reasonable efforts will be made to notify the user, except when such prior notice would violate legal requirements or directives or jeopardize an internal investigation.
+In those instances, before a user’s account and/or files software, or other contents are examined, the Vice President of Information Technology, after consultation with University Counsel, must have concluded that there is a legal obligation or other sufficient cause to examine the information without prior notice to or permission of the user.
 Information obtained in this manner is admissible in legal proceedings or in a University internal investigation or hearing.
 Information regarding security incidents and investigations will be kept confidential by all parties involved.
 Only authorized personnel may disclose such information.
 In accepting a user account, the user agrees to this policy.

 Access by Administrators of Departmental I.T.
 Systems